espocrm/documentation/administration/bpm-signals.md

 ## Regular signals

-* Can be used within running processes.
+* Can be broadcasted and caught within a running process.
-* Can NOT be used to start a process or workflow rule.
+* Can't be used to start a process or workflow rule.

 Note: Signal Intermediate Events can catch and throw regular signals (in BPM process).